mroonga/mroonga/doc/source/userguide/storage.rst

 In MySQL's storage engine interface, there is no difference between counting rows like COUNT(\*) and normal data retrieving by SELECT.
 So access to data that is not included in SELECT result can happen even if you just want to count rows.

-Tritonn (MySQL + Senna), that is groonga storage engine's predecessor, introduced "2ind patch" to skip needless access to data and solved this performance issue.
+Tritonn (MySQL + Senna), that is mroonga's predecessor, introduced "2ind patch" to skip needless access to data and solved this performance issue.

-Groonga storage engine also has the optimisation for counting rows.
+Mroonga also has the optimisation for counting rows.

 In the following SELECT, for example, needless read of columns are skipped and you can get the result of counting rows with the minimal cost.